 What does GC/MS mean?
 We’re glad you asked!
 GC stands for Gas Chromatography, which is a method used in analytical chemistry for separating and identifying different compounds.
 MS stands for Mass Spectrometry, which is used to measure the relative masses of the various compounds found within the sample.
 As you might imagine, this is super useful in proving the quality of an essential oil.

-GC/MS testing isn’t just useful in essential oils.
-It has applications in chemical engineering, the food and beverage industry, perfumeries, medicine, and even law enforcement.
-It is so vital in essential oils, though, because the FDA does not regulate essential oils, so you might not always be entirely confident that you are purchasing a product that is entirely free of harmful chemicals.
+GC/MS testing is so vital in essential oils because the FDA does not regulate essential oils, so you might not always be entirely confident that you are purchasing a product that is entirely free of harmful chemicals.

-The GC/MS tests by Phytochemia on The Plant Guru’s website are incredibly comprehensive and leave us assured that when we purchase an essential oil from this company, we are getting what we see on the fact sheet.
+The GC/MS tests by Phytochemia on The Plant Guru’s website are incredibly comprehensive and leave us assured that when we purchase an essential oil from this company, we are getting what we see on the fact sheet; pure essential oil.

 The Plant Guru offers not only essential oils on its website, but also diffusers, butters, waxes, incense, and much more.

-One such awesome value pack is the Top 14 Essential Oils Set.
+One such awesome essential oil set is the Top 14 Essential Oils Set.
 This set contains pretty much every essential oil you need in your toolkit to get started with essential oils.
 It contains frankincense, lavender, peppermint, rosemary, orange, tea tree, lemon, cloves, lime, spearmint, lemongrass, cinnamon, eucalyptus, and grapefruit.
-This set gets you started with all of the basics you need and comes at the low price of $27 currently on Amazon.
-The price is excellent, and you get 14 essential oils!
-It’s almost too good to be true.
+This set gets you started with all of the basics you need and comes at a low price.

 Competitors: The Plant Guru vs. Young Living